 - Read a sample op-ed about Climate-Safe CA written by a business owner and one of our founders

 - Research your case, find sources for compelling facts and statistics about climate change or the U.S. Fourth National Climate Assessment)

 - Always contextualize your writing with your identity (I am a young person, a business owner, a worker, a grandparent, a faith leader, a community organizer, etc.)

 - Send us a link or photo once you get published

-Endorsed by hundreds of businesses, elected officials, nonprofits and more than 1,600 individuals, The Climate Center’s Climate-Safe California campaign offers climate solutions at the speed and scale that science demands.
+Endorsed by 2,000 businesses, elected officials, nonprofits, and individuals, The Climate Center’s Climate-Safe California campaign offers climate solutions at the speed and scale that science demands.
 California has the tools and the know-how to remove more climate pollution than we emit by 2030.
 The Climate-Safe California campaign is a framework for getting it done.
 Together we can lead the way to a climate-safe future for all while creating thousands of jobs and building a more equitable clean energy economy.